March 15, 1940 – September 16, 2022

 Sheller's long and busy career as a valued arranger-composer-producer left him little time to contemplate recording his own music.
 But he finally resolved to address that oversight at the urging of friends, organizing several sessions with nine of his favorite musicians.
 After nearly a half century as a key behind-the-scenes figure in Latin-jazz and salsa music, Sheller recorded "Why Deny," the critically acclaimed first recording to be issued under his own name, and then the follow-up album entitled "Libre."
 Marty has no plans of slowing down and continues to compose and arrange for a wide variety of artists, as well as for his own ensemble.

-He's the guest artist this semester at his alma mater, Columbia University in NYC.
-The CU bands will be featuring his music in a concert at Symphony Space on December 9.
+He was a guest artist fall semester 2017 at his alma mater, Columbia University in NYC.
+The CU bands featured his music in a concert at Symphony Space on December 9, 2017.